assembleco/hierarch.0/README.md

 Assemble's Hierarch engine code is open-source and unlicensed.
 Use of this unlicensed code is dangerous.

-No legal permission is epxressed for our code's use,
+No legal permission is expressed for our code's use,
 because we need more secure policies and boundaries programmed in.

 If you would like to use this engine to build a program,